Lacosamide (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetic neuropathy, or any heart problems.
-Tell your doctor if you have phenylketonuria (PKU) or a history of depression or mental health problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, nerve problem caused by diabetes, heart or blood vessel disease, or heart rhythm problems.
+Tell your doctor if you have phenylketonuria (PKU) or a history of depression or mental health problems or drug or alcohol abuse.

 - This medicine may cause the following problems: